opnsense/docs/source/be.rst

 more conservative manner and feedback has been collected from development and community.

 Offering specific business-oriented features and third party security verification.
-Currently, the only open-source LINCE compliant firewall.
+Currently, the only open source LINCE compliant firewall.

 * Mission critical
 * LINCE compliant (security verification by trained third party independent professionals)